 Thread not only deals with these problems, but reacts faster.
-Whereas Wi-Fi accessories can sometimes take a second or two to respond to commands, Thread is nearly instantaneous.
+Whereas Wi-Fi accessories can sometimes take a few seconds to respond to commands, Thread is nearly instantaneous.
 It’s even faster than Zigbee or Bluetooth, eliminating awkward delays, especially for things like motion-triggered automations.

-We have yet to address Thread’s biggest selling point, however — forming the core of Matter.
+We have yet to address Thread’s biggest selling point, however — its association with Matter.